-Exercising, eating more vegetables, stressing less — they’re all somewhere on your to-do list.
+Working out, eating more greens, stressing less — they’re all somewhere on your to-do list.
 But there are only so many hours in a day, you only have so many brain cells to deal with it all, and by the time you get around to thinking about doing something healthy for yourself, you’re out of time and running on fumes.

 I hear you.
 I’ve spent years in a demanding corporate job and know firsthand that it presents a unique set of challenges to being healthy.
 But it’s not impossible.
 In fact, it’s not even hard when you use the right strategies and set yourself up to win.

-Your environment is working against you.
+I’ll let you in on a secret — your environment is working against you.
 Deadlines.
 Dinners out.
 Days sitting in front of a screen.
 Dealing with difficult people and keeping everyone happy.
+(And that’s just at the office!)
 These can all be obstacles to good health and vitality.

 I believe that when people take care of their whole health, they are better able to show up as the best version of themselves — more generous and compassionate, thinking clearly and able to positively impact their families, friends and communities.

 Funnily enough, my path to wellness actually grew out of my first experience in the corporate environment.
-During my summer internship at a law firm between my first and second years of law school, I had my first taste of office life and its challenges.
+During a law school summer internship, I had my first taste of office life and its challenges.

 Working out was still on my to-do list, but I found it increasingly difficult to stick to a regular gym routine with longer hours in an office and drinks out after work.
 I was trying to eat healthy but sitting in an enclosed office all day in front of a computer, without fresh air, sunlight or much moving around was leaving me sleepy and unproductive after lunch.

 I would be falling asleep in the afternoons, but if I drank coffee then, I’d have trouble sleeping at night.
-I got into a habit of hitting the office vending machine simply because it was the easiest, most available food source.
-So I quickly developed an M&M habit — which only meant another energy crash from the sugar.
-It was a cycle that left me constantly hungry/tired, which meant I had little energy for my work and a hard time concentrating.
+I developed a 4pm M&M habit — which only meant another energy crash from the sugar.
+It was a cycle that left me constantly hungry/tired, which meant I had little energy and a hard time concentrating.

 As you might imagine, I wanted to make a good impression at my summer job, so I started reading in search of a solution — and what started as a quest to find a way around sugar cravings led to a fall down the rabbit hole of diets, nutrition, wellness, holistic health and so much more.